SOUTHERN TASMANIAN TOURIST INFORMATION

 Where to see Tasmanian wildlife, free in nature and a wildlife rescue centre

-At Huon Bush Retreats, you can meet orphaned wildlife that has been hand raised, then returned to nature.
+At many places in Tasmania, you can meet orphaned wildlife that has been hand raised, then returned to nature.

 Picture

 Meet Slasher, the orphaned wallaby.
 Slasher is a very lucky boy.
 Firstly surviving his mother being killed by a car, then the next day almost being turned to mince meat by the roadside grass slasher.
-Growing up at Huon Bush Retreats, he loves meeting guests and a scratch under the chin.
+Growing up at with humans, he loves meeting guests and a scratch under the chin.
 In spring, he will be introduced to the outside world and the resident mob, many of who came to us as orphans.
 This includes Ronnie from the video below.

 More Info